Data Scientist Salary Canada: A Comprehensive Guide (2023)

 |#1||Meta||Toronto, Vancouver, Montreal||$520K|

 |#3||Borealis AI||Toronto, Montreal, Waterloo, Vancouver||$480K|

 A few "FAANG" companies boast large base salaries, equity and bonuses, totalling to eye-popping numbers that dominate the charts.
 Surprisingly, Instacart and Borealis AI have high reported salaries from data scientists on their team.
 However, the size and scale of FAANG may result in more potential opportunities if you are capable of conquering their challenging interview processes.
 As such, these earnings are more representative of senior data scientist salary in Canada.

-Additionally, with remote work, you may be able to optimize your cost of living to increase your take home pay.
+With remote work, you may be able to optimize your cost of living to increase your take home pay.
 If you're looking to increase your salary, consider US based companies that offer remote work in Canada, because both their salary standards and the USD to CAD exchange rate will favour you.

 Distribution of Data Scientist Jobs Across Canada

 Toronto is the largest tech hub in Canada, and unsurprisingly has the vast majority of data scientist job postings.
 Vancouver and Montreal are secondary technology centers, with Calgary a distant fourth.
 Other cities across the countries still have jobs available, but they are few in number.

 Remote jobs offer the possibility to work from anywhere, so more than ever before are data scientists and engineers not necessarily limited to the locations captured in this figure.